vippsas/vipps-developers/settlements/sftp-report-service/README.md

 /settlements/[inbox|archive]/[file extension]/[orgno]/[merchant-serial-number]/[merchant-serial-number]-[settlement-number].[file extension]
 ```

-The `orgno` is the company's organization number, nine digits.
+The `orgno` is the nine-digit organization number for the merchant.
 The `merchant-serial-number` (also called MSN) is the unique five or six-digit
 ID for the sales unit.